slhale/kapao-wds/README.md

 git pull
 ```
 inside `~/Applicaitons/WDS_GUI/`, but make sure that the latest version here is stable.
+Pulling is probably only reccomended if you know how to deal with any possible merge conflicts.
 If this pull breaks the program, I am probably currently working on the code.
 Contact me.